Business Insider is hiring a social media intern for our video team. Apply now!

-Business Insider is looking for a paid intern to join our growing video team immediately.
+Business Insider is looking for a paid intern to join our growing video team.

 The social media intern will learn how to grow an audience for a large digital news site, how to engage viewers across a variety of mediums, and how to identify trending stories.